Arriving on the App Store this week

 Your Coach

 Threshold day.
-The main set will feel hard — trust the pace targets.
+The main set will feel hard, so trust the pace targets.
 Last week you held through rep 6.
 Today, aim for 7.

 Body Status Ready